 Our Mission Statement and History

-In 2007 AVCC was incorporated and in 2008 with collaboration and the generosity of our community we began servicing the community with the Care-A-Van Mobile Clinic with one Family Nurse Practitioner and 3 staff who provided 1,800 visits in the first year.
-Ten years after the first community meeting and 7 years after opening, we now have 35 providers, 200 staff who last year as a FQHC Grantee provided 112,000 visits for 43,000 patients.
-Our services now include primary care, dental, specialty clinics and mental health services.
+In 2007 AVCC was incorporated and in 2008 with collaboration and the generosity of our partners, we began servicing the community through our Care-A-Van Mobile Clinic with one Family Nurse Practitioner and three staff who provided 1,800 visits in the first year.
+In 2017 ten years after incorporation, we now have 35 providers, 230 staff who last year, as an FQHC Grantee, provided 113,000 visits for 43,000 patients and our budget will be over $20 million in 2018.

-In 2016 AVCC will continue in its leadership role in the Antelope Valley continuing to enhance service for the underserved.
-We will be expanding our Health and Wellness Center in Lancaster adding another 25,000 sf and consolidating our Lancaster operations and add a newer larger Dental Clinic and Mental Health Clinic.
-We will also be opening a new Satellite Clinic in Sun Village to better serve outlying areas.
-In addition we will expand specialty servicing to include Dermatology, additional Behavior Health staff as well as a new Substance Abuse Assessment and Care Management Team to better address the critical problems we are having in the community related to opiate addictions.
+In 2018 AVCC will continue in its leadership role in the Antelope Valley continuing to enhance service for the underserved.
+We will be expanding our Health and Wellness Center in Lancaster adding another 26,000 sq. ft. and consolidating our Lancaster operations and add a newer larger Dental Clinic and Mental Health Clinic.
+We anticipate that we will open this new facility in 2018 and will continue to add and expand serves to ensure comprehensive services for the underserved in our community.